 Introduction to Plan Basics

 Reproductive health researchers are now more aware of the connection between PMS/PMDD, diet and stress however, with the heavy patient load many physicians carry, very little time is dedicated to nutrition education or stress management.
-General advice like eat a balanced diet is well intentioned but with so much confusion today about nutrition whom do you turn to?
-Registered Dietitians are trained professionals who have the knowledge you can trust for safe and reliable nutrition advice.
+General advice like eat a balanced diet is well intended, it does not take into account food intolerance, food sensitivities or underlying autoimmune conditions.

 Women who present with PMS/PMDD symptoms or cyclical disorders are rarely tested for nutrient deficiencies from an inappropriate diet, lifestyle or malabsorption problem, although times are changing.
 More physicians are beginning to understand the gut-brain connection.

 Many medical conditions also exacerbate PMS/PMDD as well as interfere with reproductive health.
 Some women go years living with undiagnosed autoimmune disease, food sensitivities or gluten intolerance misdiagnosed as IBS, or colitis.
 Gluten sensitivity (1 in 5) and celiac disease (1 in 133) are more common than once thought and may manifest into severe PMS/PMDD as well as affect fertility health.